 The rollout of IPv6 while almost a limitless supply of addresses is a slow-moving process because it is not entirely compatible with all things IPv4.
 Migration and upgrades can be costly for many organizations.

-Important improvements to networks, routers, switches, firewalls and concurrent attempts to run IPv4 and IPv6 can be super expensive, and many have opted to upgrade over time as a long-term project rather than taking the leap all at once.
+Important improvements to networks, routers, switches, firewalls and concurrent attempts to run IPv4 and IPv6 can be super expensive, and many have opted to upgrade over time as a long-term project rather than taking the leap all at once (HOW TO BUY IPV4 ADDRESS SPACE?).

 Most organizations and enterprises possess IPv4 addresses in large quantities.
 Addresses than run into millions have been and never will be used, creating a large secondary market for investors.
-Although currently in abundance, selling IPv4 addresses will become rarer in the foreseeable future.
+Although currently in abundance, selling IPv4 addresses will become rarer in the foreseeable future (HOW TO BUY IPV4 ADDRESS SPACE?).

 How to buy IPv4 address block?